 - K. Retention of all required records for three years after the SFA makes final payments and all other pending matters are closed. - L. Compliance with all applicable standards, orders, or requirements issued under Section 306 of the Clean Air Act (42 U.S.C.
 1857[h]), Section 508 of the Clean Water Act (33 U.S.C.
-1368), Executive Order 11738, and Environmental Protection Agency (EPA) regulations (40 CFR Part 15) (contracts, subcontracts, and subgrants in amounts in excess of \$150,000). - M. Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (Public Law 94-163, 89 Statute 871). - N. Any approved contracts (except those for food service management companies [FSMCs] and state contracts) may be renewed year after year if the language in the RFP addresses renewals.
-FSMC contracts may only be renewed each year for a maximum of four years after the initial contract year if it is addressed in the RFP. - O. Cost Reimbursable Contracts (Cost Plus Fee)-Required Provisions (Reference USDA Policy Memo SP-33-2010) - 1.
+1368), Executive Order 11738, and Environmental Protection Agency (EPA) regulations (40 CFR Part 15) (contracts, subcontracts, and subgrants in amounts in excess of \$150,000). - M. Any approved contracts (except those for food service management companies [FSMCs] and state contracts) may be renewed year after year if the language in the RFP addresses renewals.
+FSMC contracts may only be renewed each year for a maximum of four years after the initial contract year if it is addressed in the RFP. - N. Cost Reimbursable Contracts (Cost Plus Fee)-Required Provisions 200.323 (Reference USDA Policy Memos SP-01-2011 and SP-23-2013) - 1.
 Allowable costs paid from the nonprofit school food service account must be net of all discounts, rebates, and applicable credits.
 (Reference Section 12[n] of the NSLA and §210.21[f]) - a.
 Allowable costs will be paid from the nonprofit school food service account to the contractor net of all discounts, rebates, and other applicable credits accruing to or received by the contractor or any assignee under the contract, to the extent those credits are allocable to the allowable portion of the costs billed to the SFA. - b.
 The contractor must separately identify for each cost submitted for payment to the SFA the amount of that cost that is allowable (can be paid from the nonprofit school food service account) and the amount that is unallowable (cannot be paid from the nonprofit school food service account).